Set up

 The build

-Add 6x L bracket with caps to secure the cross pieces
+Add 6x L bracket with caps (using 12x t head bolts and 12x collar / flange nuts) to secure the cross pieces.

 Pre-assemble nuts and bolts into 4 of the aluminium L-shape double brackets and slide them into position along the outside of the frame.
 Slide them along in a lifted position to prevent scratches on the outside and leave them loose.